smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 * Trike is an open-source threat modeling approach and tool that focuses on using threat models as a risk management tool.
 * Construct a platform for Risk Analysis of Security Critical Systems (CORAS), also open source, is a European project that relies heavily on Unified Modeling Language (UML) as the front end for visualizing the threats.
 * Visual, Agile, and Simple Threat Modeling (VAST) is a proprietary approach that leverages Agile concepts.

+### Threat Modeling Steps

+#### Identifying Threats

+#### Determining and Diagramming Potential Attacks

+#### Performing Reduction Analysis

+In the decomposition process, you must identify five key concepts:
+* Trust Boundaries Any location where the level of trust or security changes
+* Dataflow Paths The movement of data between locations
+* Input Points Locations where external input is received
+* Privileged Operations Any activity that requires greater privileges than of a standard user account or process, typically required to make system changes or alter security
+* Details about Security Stance and Approach The declaration of the security policy, security foundations, and security assumptions

+#### Prioritization and Response

+##### Probability × Damage Potential

+The ranking technique of Probability × Damage Potential produces a risk severity number on a scale of 1 to 100, with 100 the most severe risk possible.
+Each of the two initial values can be assigned numbers between 1 and 10, with 1 being lowest and 10 the highest.

+##### High/Medium/Low Rating

+The high/medium/low (1/2/3 or green/yellow/red) rating process is even simpler.
+It creates a basic risk matrix or heat map (Figure 1.5).
+As with any means of risk assessment, the purpose is to help establish criticality prioritization.
+Using a risk matrix, each threat can be assigned a probability and a damage level.
+Then when these two values are compared, the result is a combined value somewhere in the nine squares.
+Those threats in the HH (high probability/high damage) area are of the highest priority and concern, whereas those in the LL (low probability/low damage) area are of least priority and concern.

 ## APPLY SUPPLY CHAIN RISK MANAGEMENT CONCEPTS